 You can set rates for different chores and your children can mark them complete and see when they will be paid.
-Parents who use BusyKid appreciate that this system instills a sense of responsibility and ownership over spending and saving in their children.
+Parents who use BusyKid appreciate that this system instills a sense of responsibility and ownership over their finances.

 Akimbo Prepaid Mastercard

-Each Akimbo account may have up to four prepaid cards.
+Each Akimbo account may have up to four cards.
 There is no monthly fee.
 However, reloading your card costs up to $5 each time and ATM withdrawals are around $2 each.

 Capital One MONEY Teen Checking

-A MONEY teen checking account with Capital One is a great choice for kids and teens that have already learned the basics of money management and are ready for more independence with their cash.
+A MONEY teen checking account with Capital One is a great choice for kids that have already learned the basics of money management and are ready for more independence with their cash.
 Kids eight years old or older qualify for this account.

 American Express Serve Prepaid Debit Cards

-A FREE Reloads debit card requires no minimum monthly balance and is free to use/reload at over 45,000 ATM and store locations.
+It requires no minimum monthly balance and is free to use/reload at over 45,000 ATM and store locations.
 By giving your teen a certain amount of money and allowing them to decide when and how to spend it, this card encourages independence and offers all of the perks and protections of a true debit card.

 Alliant Credit Union Free Teen Checking

 You might want to look into getting an Alliant Credit Union free teen checking account if you’re a fan of the popular credit union, fee-free banking, or easy-to-use platforms.
-Teens between the ages of 13 and 17 are eligible to open an account.
+Teenagers between the ages of 13 and 17 are eligible to open an account.